Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 - Formulate appropriate quantitative research questions when working with data composed of literary texts.
 - Learn about lists, for loops, and f-strings in Python.
-- Get to know and use the Python library spaCy.
+- Get to know and use the Python libraries spaCy and NLTK.
 - Perform word frequency analysis using spaCy.
+- Perform KWIC analysis using nltk.
 - Perform collocation analysis using spaCy.
-- Measure lexical diversity in a body of text.
 ::::::::::::::::::::::::::::::::::::::::::::::::